stevecomrie/mysql-version-control/README.md

 mysql-version-control
 =====================

-A Simple bash shell script to keep a series of migration logs of all schema changes to a MySQL database
+A Simple bash shell script to keep a series of migration logs for all changes made to a MySQL database schema

 This script requires the Perl based mysqldiff tool in order to work properly.